-- Do not use means to accelerate the defrosting process or to clean, other than those recommended by the manufacturer. - The appliance shall be stored in a room without continuously operating ignition sources For example: open flames, an operating gas appliance or an operating electric heater. - Do not pierce or burn. - Be aware that refrigerants may not contain an odor.
+Do not use means to accelerate the defrosting process or to clean, other than those recommended by the manufacturer.

+The appliance shall be stored in a room without continuously operating ignition sources (for example: open flames, an operating gas appliance or an operating electrical heater).

+Do not pierce or burn.

+Be aware that refrigerant may not contain an odor.